sctensor/ai-systems-architecture/src/pages/index.md

 title: AI Systems Architecture
 ---

 # AI Systems Architecture

-## Thinking in Public About How Systems Actually Break
+**Understanding How AI Systems Behave in the Real World**

-I work at the systems and architecture layer of AI — where models meet infrastructure, incentives, latency, cost, and failure modes.
+I work at the systems and architecture layer of AI.

-This work is not about tools or demos.
-It is about end-to-end systems: how they behave in production, where they degrade silently, and why many "working" AI products fail under scale, integration, or time.

-My focus areas include:
+This work focuses on how AI systems behave beyond the model: in production environments, under real constraints, and over time.
+The emphasis is on architecture, execution tradeoffs, and failure modes that are not visible in demos or benchmarks.

+Topics I spend time on include:
-* AI system architecture and execution tradeoffs
+- End-to-end AI system architecture
+- Latency, cost, and throughput tradeoffs
-* Bottlenecks, drift, and hidden failure modes
+- Degradation, drift, and operational failure modes
-* Where human judgment still matters in AI systems
+- Where human judgment remains essential in AI systems
-* How teams misallocate effort when building AI products

-We don't talk about models.
-We tear down systems.

-Primary outputs:

-* Podcast: AI Architecture & Systems Teardowns
-* Writing: Condensed volumes derived from podcast seasons
-* Research: Exploratory work in AI/ML systems (non-commercial)
+> *The model is rarely the problem.
+The system usually is.*

-This site exists as a canonical reference for that work.
+This site serves as a reference point for my work across audio, writing, and research.